Applied Corporate Brand Management MSc

 The academic experts contributing to the programme are prominent world class researchers in the branding field, namely, Professor John Balmer from Brunel Business School, and Professor Stephen Greyser from Harvard Business School – who is also a Visiting Professor of Corporate Marketing on the programme.

 - Professor John Balmer: is equally distinguished in the international branding research field and is a prolific author and researcher, as well as the Founder, Chairman and Conference Organiser of the International Corporate Identity Group.
-Professor John Balmer is author of the highly acclaimed book Revealing the Corporation: Perspectives on Identity, Image, Reputation, and Corporate Branding and Corporate-Level Marketing.
+Professor John Balmer is author of the highly acclaimed book Revealing the Corporation: Perspectives on Identity, Image, Reputation, Corporate Branding and Corporate-Level Marketing.
 His works has appeared in the Harvard Business Review, California Management Review, European Journal of Marketing, and the Journal of Marketing Management.